 Probate is the formal court process that legally confirms an executor’s authority to act on behalf of the deceased.
 This is what we now call applying to the Court for a Certificate of Appointment of Estate Trustee.
 Through this process, the court approves the Will of a testator and formally recognizes it as their last will and testament, and then appoints the person who is to act as Executor or Administrator of the estate.
 The Executor can then access and secure the estate’s assets.
 The probate process in Ontario commenced through an Application for a Certificate of Appointment of Estate Trustee.

 Not all executors will need to apply for a Certificate of Appointment.
-However, probate is usually obtained where Court approval is needed to validate a Will or the chosen executor because of a dispute about who it should be, or where proof of an executor’s authority is required by third parties, or where the estate includes a land transfer, as land registry offices will require probate to transfer title in land.
+However, probate is usually obtained where Court approval is needed to validate a Will or the chosen executor because of a dispute about who it should be, or where proof of an executor’s authority is required by third parties, like financial institutions, or where the estate includes a land transfer, as land registry offices will require probate to transfer title in land.

 Probate costs come out of the estate before any assets are distributed to the beneficiaries.

 The formula for calculating the amount of tax is set out in the Estate Administration Tax Act, 1998.
 If a Certificate of Appointment of Estate Trustee is applied for on or after January 1, 2020, the amount of Estate Administration tax is:

 Probate fees can be significantly reduced, and sometimes avoided altogether through proactive and tailored estate planning.